0xmzk/SudokuSolver/README.md

 When invoked `Solver.solve()` will attempt to solve the sudoku given.

-When invoked `Solver.print()` will print out a sudoku grid.
+When invoked `Solver.print()` will pretty-print a sudoku grid.

-When invoked `Solver.returnAsArray()` will return the sudoku as a 2D-array.
+When invoked `Solver.returnAs2DArray()` will return the sudoku as a 2D-array.

 ### Exceptions